-When considering your supplier options, don’t rely on technology alone, in our experience, there are three other considerations that need to be factored into the decision.
+When considering your supplier options, don’t rely on technology alone, in our experience, there are four other considerations that need to be factored into the decision.

 While this is the last step towards your new CRM and CMS system, you need to ensure that you allocate realistic resource to rolling this out.
 If you have spent the time on the discovery phase this will help massively but as with any project, there are many moving parts that to be coordinated and kept on track.

 We hope that the points above help you on the journey to a fully integrated CRM and CMS system.
 If you need help along the way, never be afraid to ask.